Analog filters, part 2: let it ring

 Recall from the earlier article that standard analog filters behave correctly in the special case of a steady sine wave.
 For radio, this works because the carrier signals are near-perfect sines that are modulated at a comparatively glacial pace.
 For audio, the filters don’t actually do what we assume — but their effects sound natural because they mimic real-world acoustic phenomena.

 And so, if you’re a filter designer concerned only with steady sine waves, there is a simple (if seemingly deranged) solution to the issue at hand: just make the circuit slightly resonant around fc.
-If we can get that waveform to constructively interfere with a reflected copy of itself, we get a localized spike in “loudness” — and turn that ugly curve into a nice, pointy knee.
+If we can get that waveform to constructively interfere with a reflected or looped-back version of itself, we get a localized spike in “loudness” — and turn that ugly curve into a nice, pointy knee.
 Sure, interesting things will happen if the input waveform doesn’t resemble a sinusoid — but most of the time, the trick works every time!

 To turn this into the actual Sallen-Key topology, the first capacitor is disconnected from the ground, and hooked up to the output of the voltage follower: